+The Shoreline Mixed-Use District is a straight district and these regulations are supplemental or in addition to the SMU District.
 The SMU District includes all land lying between the Ordinary High Water Mark (OHWM) of Portage Lake and the upland area shown on the official Zoning Map.

-В. Purpose & Intent
+Purpose & Intent

-The provisions of the Shoreline Mixed-Use District are intended to protect the unique and sensitive natural environment of the lake as well as the shore areas adjacent to Portage Lake in the City of Hancock.
+The provisions of the Shoreline District are intended to protect the unique and sensitive natural environment of the lake as well as the shore areas adjacent to Portage lake in the City of Hancock.
 Its purpose is based on the recognition that:

-- The economic and environmental well being and health, safety, and general welfare of the City is dependent on, and connected with, the preservation of its Portage Lake shoreline areas; - The shoreline zone has unique physical, biological, economic, and social attributes; - Future land development and redevelopment should not be conducted at the expense of these attributes; - 4.
-Property values will be enhanced when the natural features of the shoreline zone are preserved; - Pollution, impairment or destruction of the shoreline area and the adjacent bottom lands and waters of Portage Lake should be prevented or minimized.
+- 1. The economic and environmental well being and health, safety, and general welfare of the City is dependent on, and connected with, the preservation of its Portage Lake shoreline areas; - 2.
+The shoreline zone has unique physical, biological, economic, and social attributes; - Future land development and redevelopment should not be conducted at the expense of these attributes; - Property values will be enhanced when the natural features of the shoreline zone are preserved; - Pollution, impairment or destruction of the shoreline area and the adjacent bottom lands and waters of Portage Lake should be prevented or minimized.

-C. Existing Development Patterns
+Existing Development Patterns

-The existing development pattern in the SMU District includes businesses and residential uses mixed with traditional neighborhood design between a historic business district and a major waterway.
+The existing development pattern in the SMU District includes businesses and residential uses mixed with traditional neighborhood design between an historic business district and a major waterway.